 Learning yoga, meditation, guided imagery, and breathing exercises may help with peripheral neuropathy pain.
 Some research shows that these practices and similar relaxation techniques relieve tension that can exacerbate pain.

-EcST is a proprietary solution for peripheral neuropathy designed to create healing within affected cells.
-EcST relies on the RST SANEXAS neoGEN-Series® electric cell signaling system, which transmits electromagnetic frequencies that trigger pain relief and healing for peripheral neuropathy.
+EcST is a proprietary solution for pain associated with peripheral neuropathy designed to create recovery within affected cells.
+EcST relies on the RST-SANEXAS neoGEN-Series® electric cell signaling system, which transmits electromagnetic frequencies that trigger the recovery from pain associated with peripheral neuropathy.
 Clinical studies support these beneficial effects of EcST:

-In contrast with similar medical devices, the Sanexas neoGEN Series® provides both AM and FM frequencies associated with specific physiological effects.
-These frequencies create vibrations that facilitate energy transfer and restore the ability of the cells to heal themselves.
+In contrast with similar medical devices, the RST-SANEXAS neoGEN Series® provides both AM and FM frequencies associated with specific physiological effects.
+These frequencies create vibrations that facilitate energy transfer and restore the ability of the cells to recover themselves.

-Patients appreciate EcST because it's a safe, effective, non-invasive treatment. with minimal side effects.
+Patients appreciate EcST because it’s a safe, effective, non-invasive treatment.
 Individuals who undergo this therapy for neuropathy report decreased pain, fewer muscle spasms, improved circulation, and improved motion and mobility range in the damaged limbs.

-To harness the benefits of EcST in treating peripheral neuropathy and its associated systems, contact RST SANEXAS today.
+To harness the benefits of EcST in treating pain associated with peripheral neuropathy and its associated systems, contact RST-SANEXAS today.
 We can help you find a doctor who offers this innovative treatment in your area.